davidahopp/s3_direct_upload/README.md

   Example: `{key: value}`
 * `remove_completed_progress_bar:` By default, the progress bar will be removed once the file has been successfully uploaded.
 You can set this to `false` if you want to keep the progress bar.
 * `remove_failed_progress_bar:` By default, the progress bar will not be removed when uploads fail.
 You can set this to `true` if you want to remove the progress bar.
 * `before_add:` Callback function that executes before a file is added to the queue.
-It is passed file object and expects `true` or `false` to be returned.
+It is passed file object and upload form object and expects `true` or `false` to be returned.
 This could be useful if you would like to validate the filenames of files to be uploaded for example.
 If true is returned file will be uploaded as normal, false will cancel the upload.
 * `progress_bar_target:` The jQuery selector for the element where you want the progress bars to be appended to.
 Default is the form element.
 * `click_submit_target:` The jQuery selector for the element you wish to add a click handler to do the submitting instead of submiting on file open.